 The Advanced Placement course in calculus consists of a full high school academic year of work that is comparable to calculus courses in college and universities.
 It is expected that students who take AP Calculus will seek college credit, placement, or both and will take the Advanced Placement exam at the end of the year.
 The AP Calculus course will include the study of functions, graphs, and limits; derivatives and their applications; and integrals and their applications.
-Upon completion of the course, students should be able to: work with functions represented in a variety of ways; understand the meaning of the derivative in terms of a rate of change; understand the meaning of the definite integral and be able to solve a variety of problems; understand the relationship between the derivative the definite integral; communicate mathematics both orally and in well-written sentences and should be able to explain solutions to problems; model a written description of a physical situation with a function, a differential equation, or an integral; use technology to help solve problems; determine the reasonableness of solutions; and develop an appreciation of calculus as a coherent body of knowledge and as a human accomplishment.
+Upon completion of the course, students should be able to: work with functions represented in a variety of ways; understand the meaning of the definite integral and be able to solve a variety of problems; understand the relationship between the derivative the definite integral; communicate mathematics both orally and in well-written sentences and should be able to explain solutions to problems; model a written description of a physical situation with a function, a differential equation, or an integral; use technology to help solve problems; determine the reasonableness of solutions; and develop an appreciation of calculus as a coherent body of knowledge and as a human accomplishment.
 This class earns weighted credit.